rcardona-os/ocpv-hcp/README.md

 <img src="https://github.com/user-attachments/assets/f3c0b510-54ee-4788-a2c3-3bb4ab8c5e1d" alt="Alt Text" width="600" height="400">

-Clicking an "Grafana" in the ACM Cluster Overview and we can see all the Dashboards that aggregate the metrics that come from multiple clusters.
-This mazing feature can us help to orchestrate and to organize all our managed clusters from a central pane.
+Clicking an "Grafana" in the ACM Cluster Overview and we can see all the Dashboards that aggregates the metrics which comes from multiple clusters.
+This amazing feature can us help to orchestrate and to organize all our managed clusters from a central pane.

-#### Altermanager in ACM
+#### Alertmanager in ACM
 Observability is a great thing and a good ally for monitoring all your clusters from a central view, but we will go even further, kinda icing on the cake.
-Altermanager is one thing more to help us to manage our clusters.
+Alertmanager is one thing more to help us to manage our clusters.
 AlertManager is a tool that can send alerts to a set of other systems, such as email, PagerDuty, Opsgenie, WeChat, Telegram, Slack, and also your custom webhooks.

 <img src="https://github.com/user-attachments/assets/b506c1e1-b2f4-4ba6-8d66-053282e6aa8e" alt="Alt Text" width="600" height="250">
 In this example we getting notified that our Windows 11 VM can not be evictet during a cluster update.
-In this case we can drain the node due to a wrongly configured storage profile (RWO).
+In this case we cannot drain the node due to a wrongly configured storage profile (RWO).
 We did it on purpose:).

 #### Example - Telegram & Slack Alerts!